 Music can influence pupils’ development in and out of school by fostering personal development and maturity, creating a sense of achievement and self-worth, and increasing pupils’ ability to work with others in a group context.

-Unit 1 - Performing Music - students produce both an ensemble and a solo performance.
+Unit 1 - Performing Music - pupils produce both an ensemble and a solo performance.
 Performances may be any instrument and in any style.
 Controlled Assessment conditions will apply to this unit, which is assessed by the teacher and moderated by Edexcel – 30%

 Unit 2 – Composing Music.
-Students produce two compositions.
+Pupils produce two compositions.
 The combined length of the two pieces should be between two or four minutes.
 Controlled Assessment conditions will apply to this unit, which is assessed by the teacher and moderated by Edexcel – 30%